 The original part of the house dates back to 1700 when records began but is thought to be considerably older.
 First a quarryman's house, it later became a smuggler's inn.
 Indeed neighbouring Brandy Cove is named after the illicit contraband regularly smuggled through.
 The building only became a private dwelling in the 1970s when through sympathetic restoration, retaining features such as beams and inglenook fireplaces, it has kept its character yet has all the modern day fixtures, fittings and features needed for a comfortable holiday retreat.

-THERE IS NO VEHICULAR ACCESS TO THE PROPERTY OTHER THAN VIA THE OWNER'S 4X4 LANDROVER.
+THERE IS NO VEHICULAR ACCESS TO THE PROPERTY OTHER THAN VIA THE OWNER'S 4X4 LANDROVER (day of arrival and departure only).
 In very extreme cases, to add to the adventure of reaching your destination sometimes the small river floods and then access is by foot only via the beach or a woodland path (these routes add a 10 minute journey to the arrival).
 N.B.
+Guests leave their car in a residnetial area 1.1 miles from the property.
 The owners will collect you from a meeting point on arrival and transport you to your destination.

 Ship Cottage (ref.
 646)